 Grantholders do not need to provide a detailed scientific justification, but must include a short rationale for why the extension has been sought.

 Periods of between six months and one year

 Grantholders must provide a scientific (or other discipline-specific) justification (maximum 2 sides of A4).
 This should include a very brief summary of the original aims, a progress report and details of the work to be undertaken in the period of the no-cost extension.

 For all no-cost, time-only extensions, grantholders should state the proposed revised end date and provide a statement confirming that their grant balances are sufficient to allow continuation of the work to the proposed new end date.

 Grantholders are expected to have discussed the grant balances with their Research/Finance Offices before contacting us to request a no-cost, time-only extension.

 If permission for a no-cost, time-only extension is given this will be on the understanding that no supplementary funding will be provided by Wellcome in the event of a shortfall.

 Holders of a joint grant (ie where funds for the project are awarded to two or more organisations) must ensure that they notify both their co-grantholders and their Research/Finance Offices if there is any proposed change to the end date of their component of the grant.

-This is important since the lead applicant whose component of work has the later end date will be expected to submit the End of Grant Report for the whole grant.
-The Trust's 10 per cent retention rule will apply to that component.
+This is important since the lead applicant whose component of work has the later end date will be expected to submit the end-of-grant report for the whole grant.